 It doesn’t get much better as far as weather conditions are concerned in the Smokies.

 The winter months can be brutal with freezing temperatures.
 And summer months are often sweltering.
+But May, as Goldilocks would say, is “just right”.

 It’s truly a great time to visit.

 You’ll enjoy mostly sunny days throughout the entire month of May with scattered showers and thunderstorms sprinkled in throughout.
-May, after all, is known as being the wettest month of the year in the Smoky Mountains.

 But don’t let those warm days fool you – if you plan on exploring the higher elevations, you could still experience a cool night or two.
 In fact, temperatures could vary as much as 10 degrees from the top of the mountain to the bottom.
-So a light sweater or raincoat could be advisable.

 What should you wear in the Smoky Mountains in May?

-Any cold-natured member of your group should consider packing a light sweater or jacket if you plan on visiting early May or exploring some of those previously mentioned higher elevations.
+Any cold-natured member of your group should consider packing a light sweater or jacket if you plan on visiting in early May or exploring some of those previously mentioned higher elevations.

+Rainfall is not uncommon in the spring.
+The month of May has a monthly precipitation of 4.5 inches.
 Raincoats, ponchos or umbrellas are advisable to everyone as thunderstorms and rainy days are commonplace in late spring.

+When in doubt, pack layers or at least a light rain jacket.
 But summer attire should be the default.

 And don’t forget to pack a comfortable pair of walking shoes, just in case.